abhijit-c/LatinTranslations/Georgics/src/book4.md

-      so that, when the new kings will lead the first swarms in their own spring, and when the youth having been sent out from the honeycombs will play, a nearby bank invites them to reture from the heat, and an in the way tree might hold them with its being in leaf hospitality.
+      so that, when the new kings will lead the first swarms in their own spring, and when the youth having been sent out from the honeycombs will play, a nearby bank invites them to retire from the heat, and an in the way tree may hold them with its being in leaf hospitality.

 | *in medium, seu stabit iners seu profluet umor,*
 | *transversas salices et grandia conice saxa,*